dadebulba/DamAliasLab/README.md

 ## Usage and installation

+- Server:
-- 'API Server': * In order to start the server API you need to install Visual Studio 2019 (https://visualstudio.microsoft.com/it/vs/).
+>* In order to execute the server you need to install Visual Studio 2019 (https://visualstudio.microsoft.com/it/vs/).
-                * After you installed Visual Studio 2019 you need to import the project.
+>* After you installed Visual Studio 2019 you need to import the project.
 The directory of the project is 'back-end/VivaLaDama'.
-                * In order to execute the server you need to run the project.
+>* In order to execute the server you need to run the project.